Gizmo199/spydr/README.md

 spydr.log(value)
 ---

-`log()` will only return a string.
+`spydr.log()` will only return a string.
 This could be useful for drawing text in-game or whatever! `log` is the 'parser' so to speak and is used in conjunction with the other functions.
 You can also call this function using `spydr_log(value)`

 spydr.print(value)
 ---